 Can’t decide yet what style of privacy fence you want to install?
 In the meantime, simply take some pretty sheets and easily create a low cost, temporary privacy screen.

 So there you have it – plenty of privacy fence ideas to get you thinking about your ideal fencing solution.
-And if you love the idea of DIY hacks but deep down, acknowledge you’re probably less handy than you think you are, don’t be afraid to call in help from a tradesman to get your privacy fence put up.
+Love the idea of DIY hacks but deep down, know you’re probably less handy than some?
+Don’t be afraid to call in help from a tradesman to get your privacy fence put up.